spikegrobstein/benzo/README.md

 Because Benzo uses Hash keys to build the commandline string and that order may matter, if you're not running Ruby 1.9, you should pass an [OrderedHash](https://rubygems.org/gems/orderedhash) for the `options_hash`.

-Benzo 1.0.0 is built against Cocaine 0.3.2.
-At the time of this release, Cocaine is in its 0.4.x release.
-Because of this, some of the behaviors are out of date.

-Benzo 2.0.0 will address this and use a completely different interface for interacting with the commandline.

 ## Contributing